Skip to content

 Search strategy:

-1. Vector Search (state.qdrant != None): Semantic similarity using OpenAI embeddings
+1. Vector Search (state.qdrant != None): Semantic similarity using the configured embedding provider (Voyage by default)

 2. Keyword Search (FalkorDB): Content and tag matching using Cypher CONTAINS